List of 80 largest renewable energy developers in Scandinavia [2025]

 Scandinavian developers are highly regarded in the renewable energy industry.
 In addition to a large portfolio of realised renewable energy projects, they are characterised by a constant drive for improvement and development.
 Aiming for an energy transition, Scandinavian developers are developing new technologies that will make energy production even more sustainable and efficient.
 Here, we profile a key developer from each Scandinavian country.

-1. Scatec – renewable energy developer from Oslo
+1. Statkraft – a leading renewable energy producer from Oslo

 2. Ørsted A/S – leading offshore wind developer from Denmark